Subham4753/Product_Category_Prediction/README.md

 Welcome to this repository!

-**Objective-->** The objective of this project is to build a model to predict the category using description.
+**Objective-->** The objective of this project is to build a model to predict the product category using description.
 The data used in this repo has been taken from (link below).

 https://docs.google.com/spreadsheets/d/1pLv0fNE4WHokpJHUIs-FTVnmI9STgog05e658qEON0I/edit?usp=sharing